ideabosque/datawald_nsagency/README.md

 # DataWald_nsagency Integration Guide

-The `datawald_nsagency` module functions within the DataWald integration ecosystem, equipping it with SuiteConnector capabilities for seamless data transformations.
+The `datawald_nsagency` module functions within the DataWald integration ecosystem, equipping it with `suitetalk_connector` capabilities for seamless data transformations.
 This module facilitates efficient data retrieval and insertion in NetSuite, ensuring a streamlined data flow across systems.

 ## Configuration Guide